- CLASS: Mammalia (Mammals)

 The San Diego Zoo’s first lynx residents were bobcats that arrived in 1922.
 A Eurasian lynx came in 1938.

 The Spanish lynx population currently numbers less than 150 individuals.
-Sadly, this makes them one of the rarest of all cat species and probably the most endangered carnivore in Europe.
+Sadly, this makes them one of the rarest of all cats, and probably the most endangered carnivore in Europe.
 What caused their decline?
 The loss of their main food source, rabbits.
 In the 1950s, a doctor released a disease called myxomatosis to control the rabbit population in his garden.
 It worked too well, and the rabbit population was almost wiped out.
-Ironically, conservationists are now breeding rabbits, vaccinating them against the disease, and releasing them into the wild to replenish the wild rabbit populations and help feed the lynx.
+Ironically, conservationists are now breeding rabbits and vaccinating them against the disease to replenish the rabbit populations and help feed the lynx.